-On June 5, 2018, Concordia Publishing House (CPH) released The Enduring Word Bible, the only ESV journaling Bible in print.
+On June 5, 2018, Concordia Publishing House (CPH) released The Enduring Word Bible.
 Artists who contributed with illustrations for the beautiful Bible include two LCMS art teachers, one pastor’s wife, and our own Pat Maier, wife of Michigan District President Rev. Dr. David P.E.
 Maier and co-founder of Visual Faith Ministry.
 Pat wrote the following blog about Bible journaling, which was published by CPH on May 23, 2018.

 What You Need to Know About Bible Journaling